SabbaghCodes/CS249_Assignment2/README.md

 │   │   ├── merqury_results/
 │   │   └── misassembly_results/
 ```
+All code used in this assignment is available at: \url{https://github.com/SabbaghCodes/CS249_Assignment2}.
 ## De Bruijn Graph (DBG) Assembly

 The DBG assembly algorithm creates a graph where nodes represent k-mers and edges represent overlaps between k-mers, then identifies Eulerian paths to construct contigs.